Multiplication and Division, Part 1

 • Throughout today’s lesson, students might not need to draw a model to solve, but you are encouraged to show students one-to-one tape diagrams to help them.
 One-to-one tape diagrams are a way to model a problem with a tape diagram where students can draw individual units to represent the quantities, examples of which are in each Anchor Task below.
 This is a nice scaffold to more abstract tape diagrams since it means that students who are still solving computations by counting the quantities (Level 1 strategy) as opposed to skip-counting (Level 2 strategy) have a method of doing so.
 Then, students will work towards more abstract tape diagrams in Lesson 12 and especially Lesson 14.

 • The Anchor Tasks in this lesson are all equal groups situations to highlight the difference between an unknown product, an unknown number of groups, and an unknown size of each group.
-Array word problems are included in the Problem Set and Homework, but if students would benefit from additional practice with these word problem types you could either change one of the following Anchor Tasks or add a fourth one.
+Array word problems are included in the Problem Set and Extra Practice Problems, but if students would benefit from additional practice with these word problem types you could either change one of the following Anchor Tasks or add a fourth one.

 Fishtank Plus